weirdoZHANG/RoSwish/README.md

 The general mathematical definition is `NsSinAFs(f)`, where `f = a * x + b * sin(x)`, where a and b represent the trainable parameters in the hidden layer dimension, and a and b start learning from 1 and 0, respectively.

 # Execution
-Please install pandas, sklearn and Python 3+.
+Please install torch, pandas, sklearn and Python 3+.

 # Citation
 If you find this useful in your research, please consider citing: